 The Florida Hardest-Hit Fund program currently provides temporary mortgage payment and reinstatement assistance to eligible homeowners.
 Keep reading to get an overview of Florida's Hardest-Hit Fund program, learn how much assistance is available, and find out if you are eligible.

-(To learn about foreclosure procedures in Florida, and programs to assist Florida homeowners, visit our Florida Foreclosure Law Center.)
+(To learn about foreclosure procedures in Florida, and programs to assist Florida homeowners, visit Nolo's Florida Foreclosure Law Center.)

 In 2010, the U.S. Department of the Treasury created the Hardest Hit Fund to provide targeted aid to homeowners in those states most affected by the housing market crash.
 As part of this program, $7.6 billion in aid was allocated to the 18 states, along with Washington, DC, that experienced the most extreme home price declines and high unemployment rates as a result of the economic crisis.
 (Learn more about the Hardest Hit Fund.)

 Florida was awarded over $1 billion in funds through the Hardest Hit Fund (and additional funding was approved in 2016) to help eligible homeowners avoid foreclosure.
 (Learn more about the Florida foreclosure process.)
 To do this, Florida set up its own Hardest-Hit Fund (HHF).

 Unemployed and underemployed homeowners (or those who have had at least a 10% reduction of income due to a qualifying financial hardship) who have fallen behind in their mortgage payments can use HHF funds to bring their loan current and/or cover future mortgage payments.

-There are two programs currently available under Florida’s HHF program, as well as two programs that are in development:
+There are two programs currently available under Florida’s HHF program.